ojasuno/ojasuno/README.md

-- 👋 Hi, I’m @ojasuno
+👾 am @ojas
-- 👀 I’m interested in Web3 ...
+🐉 interested in Web3
-- 🌱 I’m currently learning Transhumanism ...
+🧠 learning TransHumanism
-- 💞️ I’m building NetworkState ...
+🦀 building NetworkState
-- 📫 How to reach me ...
+🛸 teleport into MilkyWay

 <!---
 ojasuno/ojasuno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.